archlinux/aurweb/README.md

 * A web interface to search for packaging scripts and display package details.
 * An SSH/Git interface to submit and update packages and package meta data.
 * Community features such as comments, votes, package flagging and requests.
-* Editing/deletion of packages and accounts by Trusted Users and Developers.
+* Editing/deletion of packages and accounts by Package Maintainers and Developers.
-* Area for Trusted Users to post AUR-related proposals and vote on them.
+* Area for Package Maintainers to post AUR-related proposals and vote on them.

 Directory Layout
 ----------------